sweet-tooth-clojure/todo-example/README.md

 * `:buffer` is a map that stores the current state of form inputs.
 When you type into the input element, whatever you type gets put here.
-The example above shows the component `[field :text :todo-list/title ...]`.
+The example above shows the component `[input :text :todo-list/title ...]`.
 Its value is stored under `[:buffer :todo-list/title]` in the form map.
 The buffer map's keys are _attributes_.
 For example, I will refer to `:todo-list/title` as an